 Spaghetti and Straw Bridge

 I just wanted to say thank you to everyone who has contributed to this site.
-After two failed attemps to create a bridge we knew we needed help so we found Garrett’s site.
+After two failed attempts to create a bridge we knew we needed help so we found Garrett’s site.
 With a lot of reading =P and a little luck we were able to create a straw bridge of our own.
 It’s not as neat as some of the ones on the site and we used hot glue, from what I have seen here that might be cheating a little.
-However, we found that it holds 5lbs so far and potentialy more, considering our first bridge broke with a large ball of string as the weight and our second broke with a coke can.
+However, we found that it holds 5 lbs so far and potentially more, considering our first bridge broke with a large ball of string as the weight and our second broke with a coke can.
 I think our success rate was pretty high.

 Thanks again!!
 The best site I have found by far for breaking down the basics of bridge building.
 My daughter Megan is in 5th grade and she has one of the best bridges out of her entire class thanks to this site.
 AND for a mom who didn’t do well in physical science I was able to help my daughter create a very sturdy project.